You are here

-Uriah Phillips Levy (1792-1862)), U.S. naval officer and third owner of Monticello after Thomas Jefferson's death, is one of the great characters in American Jewish history.
+Uriah Phillips Levy (1792-1862), U.S. naval officer and third owner of Monticello after Thomas Jefferson's death, is one of the great characters in American Jewish history.
 He was pugnacious, determined, eccentric, confirmed in the righteousness of his causes, an able businessman who was quite wealthy, and an admirer of Thomas Jefferson.
-His admiration rested on Mr. Jefferson's well-deserved reputation as a champion of religious liberty; not toleration, but liberty.
+His admiration rested on Mr. Jefferson's well-deserved reputation as a champion of religious liberty — not toleration, but liberty.
 "I consider Thomas Jefferson to be one of the greatest men in history," Levy declared, "the author of the Declaration and an absolute democrat.
 He serves as an inspiration to millions of Americans.
-He did much to mold our Republic in a form in which a man's religion does not make him ineligible for political or governmental life."
-Levy's admiration for Jefferson first expressed itself in a unique gift that the lieutenant made to the government and the people of the United States.
-As he wrote to his attorney, George Carr, "there is no statue to Jefferson in the Capitol in Washington.
-As a small payment for his determined stand on the side of religious liberty, I am preparing to commission a statue."
-And the statue, in its way, led to Monticello.
+He did much to mold our Republic in a form in which a man's religion does not make him ineligible for political or governmental life."1 Levy's admiration for Jefferson first expressed itself in a unique gift that the lieutenant made to the government and the people of the United States.
+"There is no statue to Jefferson in the Capitol in Washington," he wrote, "As a small payment for his determined stand on the side of religious liberty, I am preparing to commission a statue."2 And the statue, in its way, led to Monticello.

 The third account seems far more reliable, plus we have some corroborating evidence to support it.
-Levy had gone to France in 1832 to study advanced naval tactics and while there arranged to meet a man who was undoubtedly a hero to many of Levy's generation, the Marquis de Lafayette.
-He told Lafayette about his plan to have a statue made, and the nobleman, who had been a friend of Jefferson for nearly a half-century, lent Levy a portrait of Jefferson by Thomas Sully that he owned.
-The great French sculptor Pierre Jean David d'Angers then executed a full-length likeness of Jefferson based on the portrait, and in March 1834, Levy presented the statue to the Congress.
+Levy had gone to France in 1832 to study advanced naval tactics, and while there arranged to meet a man who was undoubtedly a hero to many of Levy's generation, the Marquis de Lafayette.
+He told Lafayette about his plan to have a statue made, and the nobleman, who had been a friend of Jefferson for nearly half a century, lent Levy a portrait of Jefferson by Thomas Sully that he owned.5 The great French sculptor Pierre Jean David d'Angers then executed a full-length likeness of Jefferson based on the portrait, and in March 1834, Levy presented the statue to Congress.
 It still stands in the great rotunda of the Capitol, the only statue there provided for by private funds.

 - Leepson, Marc.
 Saving Monticello: The Levy Family's Epic Quest to Rescue the House that Jefferson Built.
 New York: Free Press, 2001.